-The Book of Revelation may be confusing overall, but it is crystal clear on "don't take the Mark of the Beast" (Rev 14:9).
+The Book of Revelation may be a confusing book overall, but it is crystal clear on "don't take the Mark of the Beast" (Rev 14:9).
 Yet how do you obey that?
 Can they force the mark on you or trick you into taking it?
-Is it already here today and possible to identify now, such as Bitcoin?
-Also, why would anyone take it given the clear, global announcement coming against it?
 Find out everything you need to know about the Mark of the Beast today—plus a startling new insight on the months of torture awaiting those who take action too late.

 If the Antichrist is the most dreaded threat of the Book of Revelation, then his mark would have to be a close second.
-Just as people wonder who might be the Antichrist today, they also wonder whether the Mark of the Beast is already here.
+Just as people wonder who might be the Antichrist today, they also wonder whether the Mark of the Beast is already here, such as in the COVID vaccines or passports.
 As a result, the following passage from Revelation about the Mark of the Beast is one of the most quoted passages in the Bible:

 The Mark of the Beast Passage